Jeremy Ballard

-Jeremy Ballard (born June 29, 1981) is an American college basketball coach, and current head coach of the FIU Panthers men's basketball team.
+Jeremy Ballard (born June 29, 1981) is an American college basketball coach, and current head men's basketball coach at FIU.

 Playing career

 Ballard played college basketball at Colgate, where he was a two-time Patriot League Academic Honor Roll selection, and served as team captain his senior year.
 He is a devoted member of the young male's mentoring group known as "the Commission" which prides itself on the development of young men in highly competitive academic environments.